unicefuganda/uSurvey/doc/installation.md

 * Postgres, redis-server should be running

 * It helps to install python-dev, libxml2-dev, libxslt1-dev, zlib1g-dev and libffi-dev (for a debian based system, the command would be *sudo apt-get install python-dev libxml2-dev libxslt1-dev zlib1g-dev libffi-dev*)

+* uSurvey has been tested on python2.7 and is compatible with django 1.8 and django 1.9 as of this time of writing.

+* Required python libraries are contained in the pip-requires.txt file found within the project directory.

 Installation Instructions